The full moment problem on subsets of probabilities and point configurations: Realizability of Radon measures in terms of correlation functions

 where in the last step we used the change of variables $i=k-l$.
 Hence, the condition becomes:

-We would like in the following to rewrite this positive semi-definite condition in a new way which separates the action of $\varphi$ from the one of $H$ in order to make the condition more effective in some concrete case of interest in applications (see e.g. Example \ref{PoissonProc}).
+In the following we would like to rewrite this positive semi-definite condition in a new way which separates the action of $\varphi$ from the one of $H$ in order to make the condition more effective in some concrete cases of interest in applications (see e.g. Example \ref{PoissonProc}).

 Let us first observe that the test function in the pairing can be rewritten as: